 Schwab private client has a $500,000 minimum and charges a management fee of 0.80% per year.
 This will give you a team of investment professionals to help you create and adjust your financial plan.

-Schwab offers online trading, as well as its own trading software called StreetSmart Edge.® This platform will give investors real-time quotes and live streaming of market data as well as robust trading and charting tools.
+Schwab offers online trading, as well proprietary trading software called StreetSmart Edge.® This platform will give investors real-time quotes and live streaming of market data as well as robust trading and charting tools.
 This platform is free to use.

 Schwab offers live 24/7 support via phone or online chat.